northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 Submitting jobs to this partition will make your jobs preemptable.
 That means they may be stopped/suspended and re-queued at any time.
 We recommend that you use strategies such as checkpointing (see {ref}`checkpoint-jobs`) to take full advantage of the `lowpriority` partition.
 RC is working on detailed documentation (see {ref}`low-priority`) and training sessions that will be available later in the Fall 2022 semester, once the service is ready to be released.
 ::::

 ::::{dropdown} 3.
-How does re-queuing of preempted (stopped/suspended) low priority jobs work?
+How does re-queuing of preempted (terminated) low priority jobs work?
 Preempted jobs are put back in the default partition queue (`short`) and scheduled normally.
 ::::